alexfazio/crewAI-quickstart/README.md

 [![Build GitHub Docs On Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/?repo=crewAI-quickstart)

-CrewAI Quickstart provides code templates and guides designed to help developers build with CrewAI, offering copy-able code snippets that you can easily integrate into your own projects.
+CrewAI Quickstart offers a cookbook of code templates and guides designed to help developers build with CrewAI.
+It includes easily copy-able code snippets that you can seamlessly integrate into your own projects.

 ## Prerequisites